 Libby loves coding.
 Her ultimate goal is to become an illustrator.
 She’s been building her own website, learning how to create pages in raw HTML, linking to images, formatting and styling webpages with CSS!

 We’ve seen Libby transform into someone who is confident in taking on bigger challenges and who can see the possibilities of what she can create and do.
-She has started learning Spanish and recently came up with a great app idea for people at home with coffee machines to sell their coffee to people on the run.
+She recently came up with a great app idea for people at home with coffee machines to sell their coffee to people on the run.
 Watch out Airbnb.com!

 It’s a great idea and a perfect example of how coding teaches them to think differently and enables them solve real life problems.
 It’s also why you should probably ask your kids “What problems do you want to solve when you grow up, not what do you want be!”

 We can certainly see the benefits of Libby enjoying the process rather than the outcome!

 We also encourage her to fail first, fail early, fail small & fail fast … and then learn from it.
 It’s taught her not to be scared of making mistakes.
 It’s how babies learn about their environment right? … it’s innate!
 We tell Libby it’s a form of validation in her discovery process.
 It’s certainly made her more bolder & confident in terms of just trying things out.

 The other thing we’re constantly telling Libby is to think like an engineer!
 She doesn’t have to be one, just think like one.
 Look for problems & design solutions to make them better!